FAQs

 Los Angeles

-The LA Metroboard includes all Metro Rail lines, the D/A line extensions, K line extension (and planned re-alignment), as well as the G and J rapid-bus lines.
+The LA Metroboard includes all Metro Rail lines, the full D/A line extensions, K line extension (and planned re-alignment), as well as the G and J rapid-bus lines.

 Data is received directly from LA Metro.